userzoom/UserZoomSDK-docs/ios/sdk-ios-faq.md

 * `viewWillDisappear` from the `UIViewController` class.
 [More info](https://developer.apple.com/documentation/uikit/uiviewcontroller/1621485-viewwilldisappear)
 * `show` from the `UIAlertView` class.
 [More info](https://developer.apple.com/documentation/uikit/uialertview/1620751-show)

-Also, if you use Unity or Phonegap/Cordova applications, we're also swizzling additional methods to make the integration viable.
-That code is visible on the github repository, but we can straighten it out if needed.

 ## Is it possible to have more than one `{YourAppTag}` in the app?
 Yes, you can but you have to make sure that both studies are completely isolated (there cannot be 2 studies at the same time).